 When moving off campus it is important to consider your budget.
 How much money do you have to spend on rent, utilities (often not included), cable, internet, food, transportation, etc.?
+Do you have enough money for upfront fees?
 Students often live with roommates in order to reduce living expenses.
-See videos describing one time and monthly living expenses at the bottom of the page.
-View our Budgeting for Living Off Campus.

 You must also consider the upfront cost to rent an apartment.
 There are generally four fees you will need to pay when you sign a lease: first month’s rent, last month’s rent, security deposit, and realtor’s fee.
 You may also be required to pay an application fee by a realtor or broker (a landlord cannot charge this fee).
 Do not complete the application or pay an application fee or any other deposits until you have seen and agree to the lease, all addenda, and applications clauses.